About

 He has moderated panels for Symphony Space, the Philadelphia Music Project, Jazz Connect, FONT Music and the Jazz Journalists Association (JJA), and conducted pre-concert artist discussions at the Philadelphia Museum of Art, the New York Public Library for the Performing Arts, the Ars Nova Workshop concert series and the Brooklyn Conservatory of Music.
 Onstage, David has interviewed Jason Moran, Joe Lovano, Chris Potter, Ravi Coltrane, Vijay Iyer, Rudresh Mahanthappa, Mike Reed, Jeff Parker and John Hollenbeck.

 For roughly seven years David served as editor of Jazz Notes, the former quarterly publication of the Jazz Journalists Association, helping to oversee its transition to the web currently as JJA News.
-David’s efforts with the JJA have also included mentoring and education initiatives as well as public advocacy on behalf of journalists, musicians and the jazz idiom in general.
+David’s efforts with the JJA, in addition to editing The Jazz Omnibus, have included mentoring and education initiatives as well as public advocacy on behalf of journalists, musicians and the jazz idiom in general.

 In an earlier life, David studied jazz guitar with Jim Hall, John Abercrombie, Steve Khan, Vic Juris and others, earning a BFA in 1990 from the New School program in Jazz and Contemporary Music.
 He went on to work with a wide variety of artists in settings including jazz, rock/pop, gospel, cabaret, musical theater and more.
 He gigged extensively with Tom Kitt — now a Pulitzer Prize and Tony Award winner for “Next to Normal” — and performed in some of New York’s best-known venues, including Avery Fisher Hall, Roseland, Joe’s Pub, Fez, Mercury Lounge, the Knitting Factory and the Living Room.
 As a member of the East Village band Keeta Speed (1996-1999), he recorded with the famed producers Dave McDonald (Portishead), Patrick Dillett (They Might Be Giants) and Dave Fridmann (Flaming Lips).